-- Committing to utilize each school's budget to provide self help resources, parenting magazines, resources for the home (such as "Study Buddy," and summer bridge reading and math materials), and improvement guides to assist with each student's academic growth. - Communicating effectively with parents utilizing parent workshops on various topics suggested by parents. - Considering and addressing parents' needs by committing to obtain documented suggestions, ideas, and comments at each scheduled parent event. - Building relationships with internal and external departments and organizations within the community.
+- Committing to utilize each school's budget to provide self-help resources, parenting magazines, resources for the home (such as "Study Buddy," and summer bridge reading and math materials), and improvement guides to assist with each student's academic growth. - Communicating effectively with parents utilizing parent workshops on various topics suggested by parents. - Considering and addressing parents' needs by committing to obtain documented suggestions, ideas, and comments at each scheduled parent event. - Building relationships with internal and external departments and organizations within the community.
 Internally we will commit to scheduling monthly brainstorming sessions with our Partnership Office to assist with engagement strategies.
 Externally, we will align with local community partners as they plan community events and be in attendance with resources to distribute.

+Jointly

-Jointly Developed
+Developed

-Throughout second semester of the 2018-2019 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Policy for the 2019-2020 school year.
-Parents were invited to give feedback on the district policy at school parent meetings across the district and to complete a survey located on the district website from which their feedback was collected.
-District policy and feedback forms were distributed to parents at district and school Active Parenting sessions and at the Title I end-of-year meetings held at the schools.
-The information was gathered and included in the 2019-20 RCSS Parent and Family Engagement
+Throughout second semester of the 2019-2020 school year, parents were given the opportunity to provide input to improve the RCSS Parent and Family Engagement Plan for the 2020-2021 school year.

+Parents were invited to give feedback on the district plan at school parent meetings across the district and to complete a survey located on the district website from which their feedback was collected.
+District plan and feedback forms were distributed to parents at district and school sessions and at the Title I end-of-year meetings at the schools. held The information was gathered and included in the 2020-21 RCSS Parent and Family Engagement Plan.

-Upon final revision, the district parent and family engagement policy was incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
-Parents are welcome to submit comments and feedback regarding the policy at any time on the school district website.
-All feedback received by June was included within the policy for this school year.
+Upon final revision, the district parent and family engagement plan was incorporated into the Comprehensive LEA Improvement Plan (CLIP) which was submitted to the state.
+Parents are welcome to submit comments and feedback regarding the plan at any time on the school district website.
+All feedback received by June was included within the plan for this school year.

-The district parent and family engagement policy is posted on district and school websites, distributed during the annual Title I district and school meetings, and made available to parents in school parent centers or guidance offices.
+The district parent and family engagement plan is posted on district and school websites, distributed during the annual Title I district and school meetings, and made available to parents in school parent centers or guidance offices in a format and language they can under- stand.